longtranthanh19/Loan-Detection/README.md

 # Loan-Detection
- This is a loan detection project using machine learning with dataset from kaggle
+ This is a loan detection project using machine learning with dataset from Kaggle